dr-haoliu/dr-haoliu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently looking for faculty positions in fields of Computers Science and Biomedical Informatics.

 My work seeks to leverage innovations in artificial intelligence into knowledge discovery, representation, and computation from biomedical/clinical literature and Electronic Health Records(EHRs).
 My research interests include clinical informatics, natural language processing, machine learning, data mining, knowledge representation, and ontology engineering.
 I am passionate about AI in Healthcare research.